robventurastudio/robventurastudio/README.md

 | Quantum | Ion-trap decoherence | 1.7 % deviation |

 Each confirms \( v = 2\sqrt{D r} \) — a universal velocity of coherence.

 ---

-### 💡 Ongoing Work
-- Extending **Trini.T™ OS** into recursive world simulations
-- Building the **Recursive Orchard** narrative engine
-- Publishing *The Coherence Mandate* — a synthesis of physics, philosophy, and art
-- Preparing *Nature* and *PRX* submissions on the Coherence Equation

----